 After entering the body, the bacteria mainly settle in the Peyer’s patches located in the lower small intestine.
 Here, they infect macrophages in the intestinal tissue and nearby lymph nodes.
 The bacteria multiply slowly and cause long-term inflammation of the intestinal wall.
 Over time, this inflammation interferes with the intestine’s ability to absorb nutrients properly.
 Because the bacteria grow so slowly, Johne’s disease in cattle often takes several years before clear symptoms begin to appear.

-Clinical Signs and Symptoms of Johne’s Disease in Cattle
+Symptoms of Johne’s Disease in Cattle

 The symptoms of Johne’s disease in cattle are Weight loss, diarrhea, and a severe case of bottle jaw, the weight loss even when cattle eat properly.
 Over time, affected animals develop cattle diarrhea, which may be persistent or intermittent.
 Because of this, farmers often notice cows with diarrhea within the herd.